2022-FourSure/trails-frontend/README.md

 ## Known Issues
 - Need to make delete trails conditional on being logged in.
 - Can add a review but the form does not clear.
 - Any user can add a review not just a logged in user.
+- Form styling can be more aligned.